Port Credit Secondary School Mississauga

 There is a large assortment of extra-curricular clubs at the school, including ones for film, drama, photography, environmental, digital media, and music.

-Port Credit Secondary School has a robust sports tradition, and here are some of the available activities:
+Port Credit Secondary School is a member of the Region of Peel Secondary Schools Athletic Association (ROPSSAA).
+The school has a robust sports tradition, and here are some of the available activities:

 - Cross Country Running